Mr-Vale/Network_Logger/README.md

 ~/Network_Logger/network_history/<hostname>_Network_ID.json
 ```

-## ☁️ Google Drive Upload (Future Support)
+## ☁️ Google Drive Upload

-The script currently includes a placeholder upload module (`Upload_File.py`).
-Google Drive integration will be available in a future release using OAuth2 or service accounts.
+The upload module (Upload_File.py) supports authentication via a pre-generated token.pickle and credentials.json placed in ~/Network_Logger.
+### No interactive login flow is implemented; tokens must be generated on another machine and copied over.
+The uploader:

+   Checks for a folder named Raspberry_PI_Network_Identification on Google Drive and creates it if missing.

+   Uploads the log file, deleting any existing file with the same name to keep the folder clean.

-To simulate uploads, you can set this flag in `01_network_logger.py`:
+To enable upload, set this flag in 01_network_logger.py:

 ```python
 UPLOAD_TO_DRIVE = True